Snapchat—How to Screenshot Without Them Knowing

 - Go into the Snapchat app and swipe right to chat.

-That’s a wrap: How to capture screenshots in Snapchat without the sender knowing from either Android or iPhone.
+That’s a wrap: How to capture screenshots in Snapchat without the sender knowing, on either Android or iPhone.
 Let us know if you’ve got any other input on the subject.
 Maybe you know something else we didn’t mention and we can add it to this Snapchat article.